Battle of Reval: Aftermath

 The Battle of Reval was a resounding Russian victory.
-The Swedes lost two ships of the line, and were forced to retreat despite their almost twofold numerical superiority.
-Swedish losses were 51 killed, 81 wounded, and 250 captured.
+The Swedes lost two ships of the line, and were forced to retreat despite their more than twofold numerical superiority in line ships.
 Russian losses were 8 killed and 27 injured.
 Contemporary sources reported Russian casualties of 4 killed, 7 seriously and 18 lightly wounded, with almost 400 Swedish sailors, soldiers and officers captured and presumably 130 killed.
+Swedish losses vary considerably in other sources, ranging from 381 (Swedish estimate) to 800 (various combined estimates).

 After the battle the Swedish fleet partially repaired at the sea, and then sailed away east of Hogland Island.